sneakysneak/docs/pages/marketplaces/handling-callback.md

 #### Integration Package Message

-If the Marketplace Integration Package includes an install complete message you can display custom messages for each Integration Package by using the InstallCompleteMessage mergefield.
+If the Marketplace Integration Package includes an install complete message, you can display custom messages for each Integration Package by using the InstallCompleteMessage mergefield.

 ````html
 <h1>{% raw %}{{InstallCompleteMessage}}{% endraw %}</h1>